Top 14 Plazas in Spain

 11. Plaza Mayor, Palma

-12. Constitución Plaza, Donastia / San Sabastián
+12. Constitución Plaza, Donostia / San Sabastián

 Like Spanish Plazas?
 Check out our article on Italian Piazzas to learn more about the public squares of Italy.